nilsmagnus/deep-anpr/README.md

  Work in progress, but something is working.

  # The idea
- 1. Instead of using a moving window, use houghman-transform to identify the rectangle of the license-plate
+ 1. Syntethize training data with the type of number plate you want
- 2. Use a deep-network to identify what is written on the license-plate
+ 2. Use multilayer convolutional networks for training

- Substituting the windowing approach hopefully saves some time.
+ 3. Train the network with endless counts of numberplates

 #dependencies